SwannSG/jspy/closures.md

 ###Variable Scope

 JS uses lexical scoping.
 References to a variable are associated with a scope.
-For example in *3*, **a** is associated the 'window' scope.
+For example in *3*, **a** is associated with the 'window' scope.

-But in the *function xyz*, **a** is associated with the 'xyz' scope.
-These are two different references.
+But in the **<function xyz>.a** is associated with the scope of **function xyz**.
+These are two separate and different references.

 ```javascript
 // 3